QiKatherine/QiKatherine.github.io/content/post/The-seasoned-schemer.md

           (else (I set1))))))          ;<- new line
 {{< /highlight >}}

-Using this `(intersectall)` is not the best because, it only creates the best efficiency for `(intersect)`, not for `(intersectall)` yet.
+We say the above is not the best because, it only creates the best efficiency for `(intersect)`, not for `(intersectall)` yet.
 The ideal scenario should be once there is a empty set in list, the `(intersectall)` should immediately cease and return null list.
-In another word, we don't just want hop happen in one-out-of-two checking, we want hop happen in one-out-of-n checking.
-Writing function like this would solve it:
+In another word, we want hop happening not only in one-out-of-two checking, but also in one-out-of-n checking.
+Writing function like the below one  would solve it.
+I suggest to put the code in DrRacket to see the structure with better highlighting.

 {{< highlight scheme >}}
 (define intersectall-ap
   (lambda (lset)
-    (call-with-current-continuation
-      (lambda (hop)
+      (letcc hop
         (letrec
           ((A (lambda (lset)          ;<-intersectall
                 (cond